What do you do when you hit a wall when you’re writing a song? Here are tips from experienced songwriters to help you overcome writer’s block.

 2. Look and listen everywhere

-“Whether you’re on a train, walking around, or just having a conversation, you never know what you’re going to hear,” says independent singer/songwriter Natalie Gelman.
+“Whether you’re on a train, walking around, or just having a conversation, you never know what you’re going to hear,” independent singer/professional songwriter Natalie Gelman tells me.
 “When I’m really in the moment and paying attention to what’s happening around me, sometimes I’ll hear someone say something random and think, ‘That’s a great line!
 I should use that.’”

 3. Carry a notebook, voice recorder, or both

-This may seem basic, but since you never know when inspiration will strike, it’s important to have a way to document a great musical idea whenever it comes along.
+This may seem basic, but since you never know when inspiration will strike, it’s an important tip to have a way to document a great musical idea whenever it comes along.

 Gelman recalls one time when she came up with a great musical idea, but had neither pen and paper nor any sort of recording device nearby to document it.
 Her solution?
-Borrowing a friend’s phone, calling her own voicemail, and singing the fresh lick to her own voice mail.
+She borrowed a friend’s phone, called her own number, and sang the lick to her voicemail.